Han Han: Early life

+Career

+Writing

 After dropping out of school, Han worked on a series of essays – One Degree Below Freezing (零下一度), Press Release 2003 (通稿 2003), And I Drift (就这么漂来漂去), and Miscellaneous Essays (杂的文).
 His essays were accepted into various publications.
 Han's first novel, Triple Door (三重门), on life as a third-year junior school student in Shanghai, raised his prominence in China outside Shanghai.
 With over twenty million copies printed, this novel is China's bestselling literary work in the last 20 years.
 Other novels – Like a Speeding Youth (像少年啦飞驰), Riot in Chang'an City (长安乱), A Fortress (一座城池), Glory Days (光荣日), His Kingdom (他的国) were also published during this time.

 Fueled by his love of racing, Han became a professional rally driver and wrote less frequently.
 However, he continued to blog on current affairs, with some articles attracting a large number of readers and sparking intense debates.
 Han's blog has registered well over 300 million hits, the largest online following of a personal blog in China.

 In February 2005, a Hollywood movie was planned with the script to be based on Chinese writer Xie Hang's novel, Dysmenorrhoea (痛经), and filming to take place in a northern Chinese city.
 As Han's image suited him to play the male lead role, the Chinese partner company recommended him for the role to the American producers.
 When media outlets asked Han for his views on this matter, he replied, "I have yet to receive this invitation, but basically I would reject it."
 He explained, "It doesn't matter that this is a Hollywood movie, as my decision would depend on who's playing the female lead."
 On hearing that the script was about the forbidden love between a boy and his female teacher, Han laughed and rejected the role, saying, "This makes it even more difficult for me, I will not play such a role."

 Han is also involved in music production.
 His debut album, R-18 (十八禁, restricted to 18 and above), was released in September 2006, with all lyrics self-composed.

-In 2014, he became the product ambassador of Oneplus smartphone brand in China.